Sunday, 30 June 2019

 This post-apocalyptic world is a vast endless barren desert...clearly filmed in a quarry of some kind.
 Pretty much all the action sequences are filmed in and around this quarry.
 The good guys are a colony of religious types that just wanna live in peace.
 As said they all dress near enough the same with the same colour schemes (brown) and they always look very clean.
 Their home or base looks like a crude military camp on the outside whilst quite impressive on the inside (like a classy Tardis).
 But they all have plenty of guns and ammo.

 On the other hand the bad guys...actually they look like religious nuts too.
 Well what do you expect with a name like The Templars?
 The bad guys again all dress in matching uniforms which are all white in colour and again always spotlessly clean.
-They have loads of guns, lasers and heavily modded vehicles (all of which are totally tooled up with medieval implements of death).
-Now the odd thing is the leaders, or main characters, in the baddie bunch look like contestants from Sweden's entry in the EuroVision Song Contest for the mid 70's.
-Seriously, its a mix of an ultra religious Christian bible basher, with a Stormtrooper, with a very camp looking Swedish song and dance act.
+They have loads of guns, lasers, and heavily modded vehicles (all of which are totally tooled up with medieval implements of death).
+Now the odd thing is the leaders, or main characters, on the baddie team look like contestants from Sweden's entry in the Eurovision song contest mid 70's.
 Some serious wig work in this.

 Now the lone-wolf hero, Scorpion, is your typical Han Solo clone.
-He wears everything you would expect to see on this type of hero from the leather pants to the low cut shirt to show off his chest.
+He wears everything you would expect to see on this type of hero from the leather pants to the low-cut shirt to show off his chest.
 What's more amusing is the ass strap that goes between his legs to keep his gun holster in place.
-He is played by Giancarlo Prete and is the archetype of the Italian male (curly hair and Roman looking features).
+He is played by Giancarlo Prete and is the archetype of the Italian male (curly hair and Roman-looking features).
 On the flipside we have good old Fred Williamson who's back for Enzo playing Nadir, a kind of tough lone-wolf anti-hero who doesn't really need to be in this film.
 Clearly Enzo wanted his American star back.
-But yeah Nadir is like this Jedi master type who wears this super cheap looking plastic armour and is super skilled with a bow and explosive arrows.
+But yeah Nadir is like this Jedi master type who wears this super cheap-looking plastic armour and is super skilled with a bow and explosive arrows.
 He merely teaches Scorpion to be even more badass.
-Oh and he porks some young girl who's dressed in transparent plastic.
-You know, just to show us he's all man.

 Oh and then there's that sodomy scene, yes that's right.
 In one quite shocking scene the bad guys have captured old Scorpion and have him strung up in their base.
-Now you think they're gonna torture him for info or fun, but no, they decide to bugger him instead.
-Yep, they forcibly bend him over and one of the main bad guys smashes his backdoors in.
-I kid ye not!
-So errr...hurrah for LGBT representation?
-Ahem!!
+Now you think they're gonna torture him for info or fun, but no, they decide to sexually assault him instead.
+I definitely didn't see that coming.

 Truly a movie for the 'so bad it's good' camp.
 If you enjoy a good cheesy sleazy sci-fi romp with oodles of knock-off ideas that look like trash warmed up, then take a seat my friend.
 Only Enzo's 'The Bronx Warriors' can match this.